John Wick: Chapter 4: Plot

 In Paris, John and the Marquis finalize the duel's terms – dueling pistols at sunrise at Sacré-Cœur – under the Harbinger's moderation.
-The Marquis chooses a reluctant Caine as his proxy, while the Harbinger warns that John and Winston will be executed if either is late.
+The Marquis chooses a reluctant Caine to duel John as his proxy, while the Harbinger warns that John and Winston will be executed if either is late.
 The Bowery King arrives in Paris to give John a pistol and a ballistic suit.
-The Marquis sets a $40 million bounty on John to delay him.
-John fights off numerous assassins, unknowingly helped by Mr. Nobody.
-Mr. Nobody finally starts pursuing John, but ceases his pursuit when John saves Mr. Nobody's dog from Chidi.
+The Marquis sets a $25 million bounty on John to delay him.
+John fights off numerous assassins, unknowingly helped by Mr. Nobody, who forces the Marquis to increase the bounty to $40 million so he can claim it for himself.
+However, Mr. Nobody ultimately ceases his pursuit when John saves Mr. Nobody's dog from Chidi.

 After Caine, Mr. Nobody, and Mr. Nobody's dog assist John in fighting off dozens of assassins – including Chidi, whom Mr. Nobody kills – on the Rue Foyatier, they reach the summit on time.
-John and Caine (standing in for the Marquis as proxy) wound each other through two rounds of dueling, and the third round comes to a halt when Caine seriously wounds John.
+John and Caine wound each other through two rounds of dueling, and the third round comes to a halt when Caine seriously wounds John.
 Demanding the right to administer the coup de grâce, the Marquis eagerly swaps places with Caine.
 Winston chides the Marquis for his arrogance, revealing that John had not fired his third bullet.
-John then promptly executes the Marquis with a headshot, ending the duel.
+John promptly executes the Marquis with a headshot, ending the duel.
 The Harbinger grants John and Caine (as well as his daughter) their freedom from the High Table and reinstates Winston as the Hotel Manager of the New York Continental.
 John reflects upon his life and marriage before collapsing from his injuries.
 Sometime later, back in New York, Winston and the Bowery King bid farewell to John at a gravestone with his name, located next to one for his wife Helen.
 (Note: While director Chad Stahelski and star Keanu Reeves initially affirmed that John is deceased, Stahelski later stated that the ending was intentionally left ambiguous and open to interpretation.)

-In a post-credits scene, Caine returns to Paris to reunite with his daughter, but is approached by a vengeful, knife-wielding Akira.
+Caine returns to Paris in the final scene before the credits to reunite with his daughter, but is approached by a vengeful, knife-wielding Akira.